Who we are

 Screen Shot 2018-05-09 at 1.46.44 PMSusan Nasiombe

 Working for and with children is an unrelenting passion of mine that has only grown stronger in each new phase of life.
-I have had the incredible privilege to travel internationally, to earn a Masters degree while studying Social Justice Education, to marry my great love, and to be called ‘mama’ by two strong and curious children.
+I have had the incredible privilege to travel internationally, to earn a Masters degree while studying Social Justice Education, and to be called ‘mama’ by two strong and curious children.
 I have grown tremendously during time spent as a preschool teacher in private centers, Head Start, and family child care, and I am excited to be a creative force behind a program of my own.

 Teachers